-The IND (Immigratie en Naturalisatie Dienst) is part of the Dutch Ministry of Justice and Security who are responsible for issuing residence permits for people coming to the Netherlands to live, work, or study.
+The IND (immigration and naturalisation service) is part of the Dutch Ministry of Justice and Security who are responsible for issuing residence permits for people coming to the Netherlands to live, work, or study.
 All residence permit applications are assessed by the IND.